The mini Goldendoodle is a smaller version of one of the world’s most popular mixed breeds.

 This method doesn’t exactly miniaturize the dog.

-However, shorter limbs, a longer back, and sometimes an overly large head are often the result.
+But, shorter limbs, a longer back, and sometimes an overly large head are often the result.

 Using the gene for dwarfism to create smaller dogs is associated with joint and back problems, including intervertebral disc disease (IVDD).